typesense/typesense-website/docs-site/content/guide/docsearch.md

     TYPESENSE_PROTOCOL=https
     ```
    ::: tip
-   If you are self-hosting Typesense, then you can usually find your API key and port number in the "/etc/typesense/typesense-server.ini" file.
+   If you are self-hosting Typesense, then you can usually find your API key and port number in the `/etc/typesense/typesense-server.ini` file.

-   The host will be equal to the FQDN of your server (i.e. the first part of the public URL that end-users will connect to).
+   The host will be equal to the FQDN or IP address of your server.

-   By default, self-hosted TypeSense uses HTTP, so you will probably also need to change `https` to `http` above.
+   By default, self-hosted Typesense uses HTTP, so you might need to change `https` to `http` above.
 (Unless of course you specified `ssl-certificate` and `ssl-certificate-key` in your ini file.)
    :::

    ::: tip
-   If you're running Typesense on `localhost` and you're using Docker to run the scraper,
+   If you are running Typesense on `localhost` and you're using Docker to run the scraper,
    using `TYPESENSE_HOST=localhost` will not work because localhost in this context refers to localhost within the container.
    Instead you want the scraper running inside the Docker container to be able to connect to Typesense running outside the docker container on your host.
    Follow the instructions [here](https://stackoverflow.com/a/43541732/123545) to use the appropriate hostname to refer to your Docker host.